tanavsharma/Pewlett-Hackard-Analysis/README.md

 ---------------------------
 ```

-**Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**
+**Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**<br>
 Lets find the number of employees in the mentroship program by running this query on the table:
 ```
 SELECT COUNT(emp_no) FROM mentorship_eligibilty;